-Risk Assessment for: Lone Working g Location: Rowley Learning Campus Assessment Date: 10/10/2023 Name of Assessor(s): A Gibson Assessment Ref No: RA32 nt, please give detail here: ( outline the activities, tasks s, work practices, equipment/materials used, environment, people involved etc) Click or tap here to er nter text.
-Is any of the following required due t o the high-risk nature of the task/activity/eve nt?
-Method Statement/S afe System of Work Yes 🗆 No 🖂 Permit to Work Yes \Box No \boxtimes If you've answered Ye es , please prov ide a link in the body of the RA and/or here, as to where this/these can be located: Click or tap here to enter text.
-Risk Matrix scoring g 1 2 3 4 5 kelihood Very unlikely Unlikely Likely Very likely Certain Severity: 1 No Lost time 2 Under 7-day injury or illness 3 Over 7-day injury or illness (RIDDOR) 4 Specified injury or illness (RIDDOR) 5 Fatality, disabling injury or illness High (15-25) ments in risk control are required.
-The activity should be halted with implemented that reduce the risk to an acceptable level Medium (5-12) onal control measures shou as reasonably practicable ld be identified a nd implemented to reduce the risks associated with the activity or workp Low (1-4) Minim contro • uired to be imple emented to satisfy the level of risk.
-Maintain current arrangements for ris
+Risk Assessment for: Lone Working Location: Rowley Learning Campus Assessment Date: 10/10/2023 Name of Assessor(s): A Gibson Assessment Ref No: RA32 Note: if assessing a ta ask/activity/event , please give detail here: ^{(oi} utline the activities, tasks, vork practices, equipment/materials used, environment, people involved etc) Click or tap here to er Is any of the following required due to the high-risk nature of the t task/activity/ever t?
+Method Statement/S afe System of W /ork Yes □ No ⊠ Permit to Work Yes □ No ⊠ If you've answered Yo text. es, please provide e a link in the body of the F RA and/or here, a s to where this/these can be located: Click or tap here to enter

+Risk Matrix scoring anige:

+Lik elihood

+1 Very unlikely

+2 Unlikely

+3 Likely

+4 Very likely

+5 Certain

+Se Severity:

+1 No Lost time

+2 Under 7-day injury or illness

+3 Over 7-day injury or illness (RIDDOR)

+4 Specified injury or illness (RIDDOR)

+5 Fatality, disabling injury or illness

+High (15-25) These risks are unacceptable; significant improvements in risk control are required.
+The activity should be halted with immediate effect until risk controls are identified/implemented that reduce the risk to an acceptable level Medium (5-12) Additional control measures should be identified and implemented to reduce the risks associated with the activity or workplace so far as reasonably practicable Low (1-4) Minimal control measures are required to be implemented to satisfy the level of risk.
+Maintain current arrangements for risk control